UpShots - John Heiney

 BEGINNING THROUGH ADVANCED HANG GLIDING LESSONS

-John's Syllabus USHPA Pilot Proficiency Program Order Traning Manual From USHPA
+John's Syllabus USHPA Pilot Proficiency Program Order Traning Manual From USHPA Training Videos Advanced Training

 Hang gliding is the best thing I have found to do with my time.
 I could write pages trying to explain it, but I feel that is unnecessary.
 Like a religion, the people who need it find their way to it by their own means, for their own reasons.
+Some consider flying to be their religion.

 The most cogent statement I have read on the topic is from one of free-flight's eariliest pioneers: Leonardo Da Vinci.
 There is much debate as to whether Da Vinci's experimentation ever resulted in his actually taking flight.
 This quote from his notes might be the best evidence that he did fly: